benders5e/benders5e/phb/feats.md

 ### Martial Bender
 *Prerequisite: the ability to bend an element*

+<div class="HBonly" style="height:0em;"></div>

 You've learned to use your bending in conjunction with weapons when you fight.
+- You can bend even when your hands are occupied by melee weapons
-When you use the Attack action with a melee weapon on your turn, you can make basic bending attack as part of the same attack.
+- When you use the Attack action with a melee weapon on your turn, you can make basic bending attack as part of the same attack.

+<div class='pageNumber auto'></div>
+<div class='footnote'>PART 3 | FEATS</div>

+\page